synw/django-vitevue/docs/install/install.rst

    "vv",

-Add to the bottom of urls.py:
+Add to the urls:

 ::

+   # to manage all urls with Vite Vue
    urlpatterns.append(url(r'^',include('vv.urls')))
+   # or put the in your app to manage Vite Vue urls from a specific path

 In the main template: